 Saturday, October 9, 2010

-I'll Sit Right Down and Write Myself A Letter
+I'll Sit Right Down and Write Myself A Letter.
+Dear John (2010) Review

 John Tyree (Channing Tatum) is a soldier on a two-week leave in his hometown.
 While surfing, he sees the beautiful Savannah Curtis (Amanda Seyfried), whose purse falls into the ocean in what is generally called a plot device.
 He rescues it, she invites him to a cookout where he meets the unnecessary love rival, Randy (Scott Porter) and her seemingly platonic best friend Tim (Henry Thomas), who has the requisite adorable but autistic son Alan (Braeden Reed).
 Wouldn't you know it, but in those two magical weeks John & Savannah fall passionately, madly, and most importantly in a Sparks book/film, chastely in love.
 In that short time John introduces Savannah to his father (Richard Jenkins), who has a mania for coin collecting.

 No one was helped by their individual performances.
 Tatum is in the running for being the least expressive person with the dubious title of actor working today.
-Granted, he has a nice voice (which is great for the voiceovers), but when he's on the screen I don't think he changed his facial expression once.
+Granted, he has a nice voice (which is great for the voice-overs), but when he's on the screen I don't think he changed his facial expression once.
 I'll give him an A for Effort: he did try when he begs Savannah's forgiveness, but still he couldn't get a sense that this was John Tyree.
-I think Tatum is hampered by the fact that his background is that of a model with basically on-the-job training.
+I think Tatum is hampered by the fact that his background is that of a stripper-turned-model with basically on-the-job training as an actor.
 This is the second film I've seen of his where he's a soldier (G.I.
 Joe: The Rise of Cobra is the other), and I think for a role that requires total stoicism he's set.
 However, for a romantic film, his lack of expression is deadly.

 Now, normally I don't comment on alternate endings but instead judge on what is on the screen.
 However, I understand there is controversy because the official ending is different than the novel's ending, which is captured in the alternate ending.
 Having seen both, they should have had the alternate ending.
 That had a better sense of poignancy than the requisite happy ending, one that did in a sense cost someone his life.